deonblaauw/OllamaRPG/README.md

 Currently, George understands the following commands:
 - Move / Walk somewhere.
 You can ask George to move / walk/ run in any direction.
 He understands North, East, South and West, and should also understand up, left, right and down
 - Open.
-George can open and close chest
+George can open and close chests in the world.
+They are currently still empty though

 Sometimes George will get scared if he finds a monster.
 When this happens, George might decide to run away to safety, and will normally run to his bed, assuming he's found his bed!